Kapendev/parin/README.md

 To export a game to the web, the game must be compatible with BetterC.
 The [web](web) folder contains a helper script to assist with the web export process.

+It can be used with DUB by running the following command:

 ```bash
 dub run popka:web
 ```